Coarse Ricci curvature of hypergraphs and its generalization: Introduction

-On the other hand, although several definitions of discrete spaces whose Ricci curvature is bounded below were introduced, there has not been canonical definition.
-It can been seen that for graphs, coarse Ricci curvatures of Ollivier \cite{ollivier2009ricci} and Lin-Lu-Yau \cite{lin2011ricci} are related to the above (3) or (4), the curvature dimension condition of Bakry-\'{E}mery type~\cite{schmuckenschlager1999curvature} is related to (6), exponentially curvature-dimension condition is related to the Li-Yau inequality \cite{BHLLMY:2015LiYau, munch2017remarks, munch2018li}, and the definition by Maas \cite{Maas:2011, erbar2012ricci} and by Bonciocat-Sturm \cite{bonciocat2009mass} is related to (2).
-Although all of these definitions stem from the definitions or known facts for geodesic spaces, the relations among them are still not clear in discrete spaces.
-Laplacian is a key ingredient to define the curvature-dimension conditions of Bakry-\'{E}mery type.
-In spite of the Laplacian on usual graph is defined as a linear self-adjoint operator, this is not diffusion, thus the property as a differential operator is different from that on $\RCD$ spaces.
-(However, the exponentially curvature-dimension condition tries to overcome the difficulty.
-We also remark that though the Laplacian on $\RCD$ space is linear, that of general $\CDC$ space might be nonlinear.
-In this sense, graphs can be considered to be in intermediate position between them).
+It is quite fundamental how to define a concept of {\it Ricci curvature} on generic metric spaces.
+As we mentioned above, on geodesic metric measure spaces, a synthetic notion of "lower bound of Ricci curvature", called the curvature-dimension condition, is defined.
+On the other hand, there are many different notions of lower bound of Ricci curvature on discrete spaces.
+In the case of discrete spaces, several definitions whose Ricci curvatures are bounded from below were introduced.
+However there has not been a canonical definition.
+For usual graphs, coarse Ricci curvatures of Ollivier \cite{ollivier2009ricci} and Lin-Lu-Yau \cite{lin2011ricci} are related to the above (3) or (4), the curvature dimension condition of Bakry-\'{E}mery type~\cite{schmuckenschlager1999curvature} is related to (6), the exponentially curvature-dimension condition is related to the Li-Yau inequality \cite{BHLLMY:2015LiYau, munch2017remarks, munch2018li}, and the definitions by Maas \cite{Maas:2011, erbar2012ricci} and by Bonciocat-Sturm \cite{bonciocat2009mass} are related to (2).
+Although all of these definitions stem from the definitions or known facts for geodesic spaces, their relations has not been well understood.

+A hypergraph is a generalization of graphs to be able to represent relations among not only two but also three or more entities.
+There has been no crucial canonical definition of random walks on hypergraphs.
+Hence one cannot naturally define a notion of curvature on hypergraphs in Olliver's manner \cite[Definition 3]{ollivier2009ricci}.

+In this paper, we introduce a new definition (see Definition \ref{def:lambda-coarse-Ricci-curvature}) of a coarse Ricci curvature on hypergraphs, which is well-defined and gives an extension of Lin-Lu-Yau's one on graphs.
+Our coarse Ricci curvature is defined through a nonlinear Kantorovich difference (Definition \ref{def:NKD}).
+The Kantrovich difference is inspired by the Kantrovich-Rubinstein duality formula \cite[Theorem 5.10]{Villani:2009oldnew} and defined by the resolvent of the so-called "submodular hypergraph Laplacian" (see (\ref{eq:def-of-Laplacian}) and (\ref{normalizedLap})).
+The notion of this Laplacian was originally introduced by \cite{louis2015hypergraph, chan2017diffusion, yoshida2019cheeger}.
+Following \cite{ikeda2018finding}, our Laplacian in this paper is a modification of the definition introduced in~\cite{louis2015hypergraph, chan2017diffusion}, and a realization of the submodular transformation introduced in \cite{yoshida2019cheeger} when the submodular transformation is a hypergraph (see also Subsection \ref{subsec:submodular-transformations}).

+Asoodeh et al \cite{asoodeh2018curvature} introduced a different notion of a Ricci curvature on hypergraphs by using random walks defined by reducing hypergraphs to usual graphs with clique expansion.